llxxbb/Nature/doc/EN/help/data-define.md

 # Nature Data Definition

-The data definitions used by the Nature interface and `Executor` interface are listed here
+The data definitions used by the Nature interface and `Executor` interface listed here

 ## ConverterParameter